wrong-about-everything/Validol/docs/quick_start.rst

 | ``Line 5``: if json is well-formed , a closure is invoked, and json data is passed.
 | ``Line 6``: json structure is validated.
 Higher-level structure is an unnamed block of named entities.
 | It corresponds to higher level json request with the following keys ``guest``, ``bag``, ``delivery``, ``payment``, and ``source``.
-| ``Line 7``: A list of validatable elements, the ones corresponding to respective higher-level keys.
+| ``Line 7``: A list of original elements, the ones corresponding to respective higher-level keys.
 | ``Line 11``: The first one is ``guest``;
 | ``Line 10``: and it's required.
 | ``Line 9``: It must be a json object -- neither a primitive, nor an array.